 Saint Patrick's Day

 St. Patrick’s Day is a great time to go “green” with chemistry.
-Turn your house water green for the day; burn green flames; make green goo; or have a green breakfast with the following websites.
+Turn your house’s water green for the day, burn green flames, make green goo, and even have a green breakfast with the following websites.
 Take the theme further with activities about rainbows and pots of gold.

 - Gold Pennies

 This activity puts “gold” coins in your pocket.
 Have you struck it rich or not?